viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 from viam.resource.registry import Registry, ResourceCreatorRegistration from my_base import MyBase

 async def main():
+    """
-    """This function creates and starts a new module, after adding all desired resource models.
+    This function creates and starts a new module, after adding all desired resource models.
 Resource creators must be registered to the resource registry before the module adds the resource model.
     """
+    Registry.register_resource_creator(
+        Base.SUBTYPE,
+        MyBase.MODEL,
-    Registry.register_resource_creator(Base.SUBTYPE, MyBase.MODEL, ResourceCreatorRegistration(MyBase.new_base, MyBase.validate_config))
+        ResourceCreatorRegistration(MyBase.new_base, MyBase.validate_config))
     module = Module.from_args()

     module.add_model_from_registry(Base.SUBTYPE, MyBase.MODEL)